Niagara Falls, Ontario: Demographics

+Mother tongue, 2021 Census: English – 74.2%, Italian – 3.2%, French – 1.6%, Spanish – 1.5%, Tagalog – 1.5%, Punjabi – 1.2%.

 Economy

 Tourism started in the early 19th century and has been a vital part of the local economy since that time.
 The falls became known as a natural wonder, in part to their being featured in paintings by prominent American artists of the 19th century such as Albert Bierstadt.
 Such works were reproduced as lithographs, becoming widely distributed.
 Niagara Falls marketed itself as a honeymoon destination, describing itself as the "honeymoon capital of the world".
 Its counterpart in New York also used the moniker.
 The phrase was most commonly used in brochures in the early twentieth century and declined in usage around the 1960s.

 With a plentiful and inexpensive source of hydroelectric power from the waterfalls, many electro-chemical and electro-metallurgical industries located there in the early to mid-20th century.
 Industry began moving out of the city in the 1970s and 80s because of economic recession and increasing global competition in the manufacturing sector.
 Tourism increasingly became the city's most important revenue source.

-In 2004, several tourist establishments in Niagara Falls began adding a three percent marketing fee to bills.
-The collected money is untraceable, and there are no controls over how each establishment spends it.
-The Ontario government—concerned tourists could be misled into believing the fees were endorsed by the government—warned hotels and restaurants in 2008 not to claim the fee if it was not being remitted to a legitimate non-profit agency that promotes tourism.
-The practise continues, and takes in an estimated $15 million per-year from tourists unaware the fee is voluntary and can be removed from their bill.

 Recent development has been mostly centred on the Clifton Hill and Fallsview areas.
 The Niagara Falls downtown (Queen Street) is undergoing a major revitalization; the city is encouraging redevelopment of this area as an arts and culture district.
 The downtown was a major centre for local commerce and night life up until the 1970s, when the Niagara Square Shopping Centre began to draw away crowds and retailers.
 Since 2006, Historic Niagara has brought art galleries, boutiques, cafés and bistros to the street.
 Attractions include renovation of the Seneca Theatre.

+In 2004, several tourist establishments in Niagara Falls began adding additional fees to bills.
+These fees have various different names and range in what percentage of the bill they take.
+The collected money is untraceable and there are no controls over how each establishment spends it.
+The Ontario government—concerned tourists could be misled into believing the fees were endorsed by the government—warned hotels and restaurants in 2008 not to claim the fee if it was not being remitted to a legitimate non-profit agency that promotes tourism.
+The practise continues and takes in an estimated $15 million per-year.
+Hotels specifically charge a Municipal Accommodation Tax (MAT) fee, a percentage of which goes to the city.
+Fees that are present elsewhere only benefit the owners of the business itself, leading to these fees being criticized as deceptive.
+Some tourists have effectively fought the additional charge, while other businesses have enforced it as mandatory.